Posted March 9, 2010

 On St. Patrick's Day, Americans of all stripes celebrate Irishness – or imbibe in all things Irish – without political or religious reservation.
 But being Irish in America wasn't always so carefree, primarily due to the issue of being Catholic in America.

-Against this backdrop, Irish Catholics – or any other kind of Catholic – were not welcome in Protestant-dominated colonial America (with notable exceptions in Maryland and Rhode Island).
+Against this troubled backdrop, Irish Catholics – or any other kind of Catholic – were not welcome in Protestant-dominated colonial America (with notable exceptions in Maryland and Rhode Island).
 The cold war between Catholics and Protestants lasted well into the 20th century, finally deflating in 1960 when John F. Kennedy was elected the first (and only) Catholic president of the United States.

 jfk“I believe in an America that is officially neither Catholic, Protestant nor Jewish; where no public official either requests or accepts instructions on public policy from the Pope, the National Council of Churches or any other ecclesiastical source; where no religious body seeks to impose its will directly or indirectly upon the general populace or the public acts of its officials; and where religious liberty is so indivisible that an act against one church is treated as an act against all,” Kennedy said in his landmark 1960 speech to the to the Greater Houston Ministerial Association.